Bio, Statement, & CV.

 Visiting Artist Lecture, Department of Ceramics, College of Design at Kookmin University, Seoul, South Korea

-(2021 Summer) Faculty, Greenwich House Pottery, New York, NY
+(2021 - present) Faculty & Studio Technician, Greenwich House Pottery, New York, NY

 (2021 - present) Program Committee Member, Board Committee of Baltimore Clayworks, Baltimore, MD